EYoung21/EYoung21/README.md

   </a>
 </p>

 > **🛠️ I built this!** GitHub's default contribution graph counts commits, but one commit could be 2 lines while another is 2,000 lines.
 That's not a fair picture of actual work!
 So I built **[True GitHub Commit Graph](https://github.com/EYoung21/true_github_commit_graph)** - it measures contributions by **lines of code** instead of commit count, and automatically filters out data files (JSON, CSV, lock files, etc.) to show only real coding work.
+>
+> **Note:** Due to Vercel's free tier 10-second timeout limit, this shows the last X commits I can fetch in that time (everyone can use it for free!).
+If you clone the repo and deploy with an upgraded Vercel account (25-second timeout), you can see the full yearly graph and stats instead.
 Check out the repo if you want one for your profile too!

 <h3 align="left">Languages and Tools:</h3>
 <p align="left">